Derajat Brigade

 The Derajat Brigade was formed after the 1903 reforms of the British Indian Army by Herbert Kitchener when he was Commander-in-Chief, India.
 The brigade was part of the Northern Army and deployed along the North West Frontier.
-The Derajat Brigade had its winter headquarters at Dera Ismail Khan, and the garrison consisted of a mountain battery, a regiment of Native cavalry, and three regiments of Native infantry.
+The Derajat Brigade had its winter headquarters at Dera Ismail Khan, and the garrison consisted of a mountain battery, an Indian Army cavalry regiment and three Indian Army infantry regiments.
 Detachments from these regiments helped to garrison the outposts of Drazinda, Jandola, and Jatta.

-In 1914 at the start of World War I the brigade formation was:
+In August 1914, at the start of World War I, the brigade formation was:

-Commander Major General George Younghusband.
-He was succeeded by Brigadier-General Francis John Fowler.
-By 1917 the commander was Brigadier-General Guy Melfort Baldwin.